 Included in the 3D terrain is MetaVR’s virtual replica of Tucson International Airport (KTUS), which was built from 0.15 mpp per-pixel source imagery of the airfield area blended into 1 mpp underlying imagery of MetaVR's CONUS++ terrain .
 The terrain's elevation was built with interpolated NED 1/3 (10 mpp) blended into underlying DTED 1 data.
 The round-earth terrain was built with MetaVR Terrain Tools.
 Culture models of the geospecific control tower and other structures were placed with Scenario Editor.

 The Air Force Research Laboratory’s (AFRL) Warfighter Readiness Research Division 711th Human Performance Wing (711HPW/RHA) at Wright Patterson Air Force Base has long used VRSG in training research simulators.
-Their 181 VRSG licenses are in multiple testbed programs in both the USA and Europe, ranging from the MQ-1/MQ-9 Remotely Piloted Aircraft simulator (PRINCE) to the JTAC Training and Rehearsal System (JTAC TRS) to F-16 tactical trainers.
+Their 181 VRSG licenses are in multiple testbed programs in both the USA and Europe, ranging from the MQ-1/MQ-9 Remotely Piloted Aircraft simulator (PRINCE) to the JTAC Training and Rehearsal System (JTAC TRS) to F-16 tactical trainers and the F-35 GemFire simulator.

 Among the use of VRSG in F-16 simulators are those used in the Secure Live Virtual Constructive, Advanced Training Environment (SLATE) program, which in September 2018, concluded a 40-month effort with a Phase III capstone demonstration at Nellis Air Force Base.
 This final phase featured live USAF F-15E and U.S. Navy F/A-18F aircraft, virtual F-16 and F/A-18 simulators, and constructive computer-generated entities.